zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Fri, Jan 15 / Tue, Jan 19
+Wed, Jan 20 / Thu, Jan 21
 ==================

 Agenda
 ---------
-**Objective:** Take some time to get ahead on homework and the lab report.
-Be introduced to the culminating project.
+**Objective:** Be introduced to the concept of *power* and how to make calculations with it.

 1. Take questions over homework
 2. Discuss the [Lab Writeup][lab]